ruby-rice/rice/doc/tutorial.rst

 * ``rb_*_s_`` indicates the function is a singleton function
 * ``*_m`` suffix to indicate the function takes variable number of arguments

 Also note that we don't include "ruby.h" directly.
 Rice has a wrapper for ruby.h that handles some compatibility issues across platforms and Ruby versions.
-Always include Rice headers before including anything that might include "ruby.h".
+Always include the Rice headers before including anything that might include "ruby.h".

 .. _Defining Methods: